 How does a law firm conduct review of medical records?
 How do they know the importance of treatments, diagnosis tests, and medications?

 Reviewing medical records could be carried out in-house, or the process could be outsourced to medical record review companies.
 Let’s see how the process is classified.

 In-house medical record reviewing

-The reviewing process may be carried out by the legal firm itself, without depending upon any external agency for the medical record review services.
-The attorney would have his team, and they carry out medical records reviews along with other usual services.
+The legal firm itself may carry out the reviewing process without depending upon any external agency for the medical record review services.
+The attorney would have his team carry out medical records reviews along with other usual services.